I was born in London in 1948. I am a painter, illustrator, writer, lecturer and the founding director of Art and Mind.

 I have lectured on art and the brain at The Conway Hall, London, Clare Hall, Cambridge University, Imperial College London, Winchester School of Art, The Highgate Literary and Scientific Institution, Exeter University and many other venues.

-I have an interest in mountaineering and have climbed in the UK, the Alps and Africa, as well as leading my own expeditions to remote parts of the Nepalese Himalayas.
+I have an interest in mountaineering (Mountains) and have climbed in the UK, the Alps and Africa, as well as leading my own expeditions to remote parts of the Nepalese Himalayas.
 I am now interested in solo, wild camping, multi day treks.